RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: Experiments

 \subsection{Ablation and Feature Importance Study}

 To understand how PLAD achieves its detection performance, we conduct an analysis combining a dimension-level ablation study and evaluation of feature importance using CatBoost classifier.
-Figure~\ref{fig:feat_imp} and Table~\ref{tab:ablation_study_f1} present the feature importance and ablation study result.
+Table~\ref{tab:ablation_study_f1} present the ablation study result.
 It reveals that the largest performance drop occurred when the Lexical Identity and Stylistic Signature features are removed, leading to a substantial decrease across all three tasks.
-This finding identifies the two most important features, \textit{Prosodic Rhythm Consistency} (17.6) and \textit{Type-Token Ratio} (13.2), suggest that AI-generated text tends to exhibit smoother and more uniform rhythmic patterns, whereas human writing often contains irregularities caused by cognitive processing.
-The third most important feature, \textit{Imperfection} (5.2), also from this dimension, which detects the absence of human-like hesitations, self-corrections, and other disfluencies that LLMs are optimized to avoid.
+We further identify the two most important features, \textit{Prosodic Rhythm Consistency} and \textit{Type-Token Ratio}, suggest that AI-generated text tends to exhibit smoother and more uniform rhythmic patterns, whereas human writing often contains irregularities caused by cognitive processing.
+The third most important feature, \textit{Imperfection}, also from this dimension, which detects the absence of human-like hesitations, self-corrections, and other disfluencies that LLMs are optimized to avoid.
+Detailed feature importance and the differences between human and AI text analysis are presented in Appendix~\ref{sec:feat_analysis}.

-In addition, the analysis highlights the significance of Emotional and Social Grounding.
-Features from this category, such as \textit{Interactive and Dialogic Stance} (4.8) and \textit{Emoji Density} (3.0), rank highly in importance.
-This demonstrates PLAD's ability to distinguish the subtle markers of human social awareness and interaction from the engagement patterns produced by AI.
-In summary, PLAD identifies AI content by recognizing its too perfect, too uniform, and lack of social characteristics.
-We also analyze the differences between human and AI text in Appendix.